bamru-truck/bamru_truck/web_admin/README.md

 ## Webapp Init/Start/Stop/Reset

-Check the Ansible role `web_admin` to see the install procesure and the start/stop script.
+Check the Ansible role `web_admin` to see the install procedure and the start/stop script.

 ## Local Development and Testing